Shared Medical Appointments/Group Visits

 Shared medical appointments should be documented in each participating patient’s medical record.
 That documentation should reflect the individual services provided to each patient as well as the services provided to the group as a whole at each encounter.

 Shared medical appointments include individual evaluation and management of each patient as well as counseling with the group as a whole.
 This individual evaluation could take place either separately or within the group process, depending on the setting and group needs.
 Accordingly, the AAFP believes physicians who provide and document such appointments should code for the services provided using applicable, existing, evaluation and management (E/M) codes found in Current Procedural Terminology (CPT).
 Third party payers should cover and pay for submitted E/M services for shared medical appointments.
-(2008) (2017 September BOD)
+(2008) (2018 COD)